sh2o/noaa-educators-network/webinar-roadmap.md

 - Record presentation as conversation with John or someone else
 - Participate in discussions

+## Presentation Guidelines
+- Presentation length about 15 to 20 minutes, 10-12 slides
+- Your summary, what questions did it raise? what don’t you understand? what do you want to learn more about?
+How does it apply to your work?

 ## Project Description
 As part of the next phase of the NOAA Educators Network webinar series, we're working on a series about Fostering Behavior Change.
 Capacity-building webinars through the NOAA Educators Network based loosely on an online course offered by Duke called [Environmental Communication for Behavior Change course]  (http://nicholas.duke.edu/del/environmental-communication-behavior-change) Network members reads the course's primary text, then review, discuss and walkthrough the book in 3 or 4 sections over a few months.
 The text is free and available online: (http://www.cbsm.com/pages/guide/preface/)